phpf/Event/README.md

 ```php
 $events->off('myevent');
 ```
-This will remove any listeners bound to the event, so they will not be called even if subsequently triggered.
+This will remove any listeners bound to the event, so they will not be called if subsequently triggered.

 ### Single-Listener Events